aws-observability/aws-rum-web/docs/cdn_troubleshooting.md

 > :warning: Enabling `addXRayTraceIdHeader` will cause a new header to be added to all HTTP requests.
 Adding headers can modify CORS behavior, including causing the request to fail.
-Adding headers after SigV4 signing will invalidate the request signature, causing the request to fail.
+Adding headers may also alter  the request signature, causing the request to fail.
 Test your application with this header enabled before enabling this option in a production environment.

 ```html
 <script>